.

 Types of life insurance payouts

-Life insurance companies typically pay out the death benefit in a lump sum, but some life insurance companies offer other payment options, too.
-Let’s go through some of the more common types.
+Life insurance companies typically pay out the death benefit in a lump sum, but some insurers offer other payment options.
+Let’s look at the three most common types: lump sum payments, specific income, and annuity payments.

 Lump sum payments

-This is the most common type of death benefit payout and may be the only one your life insurance company provides.
+This death benefit is paid out all at once in a tax-free lump sum.
+It’s the most common type of death benefit payment and may be the only one that your insurance company offers.
+It offers the greatest flexibility in terms of access to funds and estate planning.

 Specific income